The debut for Wake Forest's Carter Whitt and his fast transition to college basketball

 “The great thing is he’s going to get all this experience and not use a year of eligibility,” Forbes said.
 “He’s got a great attitude about it.”

 Forbes said Whitt arrived with the team on Dec.
-21. He’s taken part of roughly five or six practices and was thrown into the game against Division II Catawba.
+21. He has taken part in about six practices and was thrown into the game against Division II Catawba.

 He’ll get that first experience of ACC play on Sunday when Wake Forest plays at Georgia Tech.